ChaoticEnigma/reassemble/README.md

 (e.g. by a bootloader).

 I will admit the current incarnation is somewhat sloppy, but effective.
 Function and data pointer auto-analysis is limited.
-However, you can provide lists of functions, data,and pointers to each, and the tool disassemble as necessary, add labels, and reference labels in pointers, so address values are re-generated appropriately by the linker.
+However, you can provide lists of functions, data, and code/data pointers, with custom lables, and the tool will disassemble as necessary, add labels, and reference labels in pointers, so address values are re-generated appropriately by the linker.
+See the examples directory for sample symbol/pointer lists.

 If at this point you do not understand what this tool does, it is probably not for you.
 To use this tool correctly, you need to understand the information you are providing it,